pdolezal/net.yetamine.lang/README.md

 * Trivalent logic value type `Trivalent`.
 * `Cloneable` support – no more fiddling with reflection at home.
 * Support for serializable singleton and multiton implementations.
 * And some more minor additions, mostly to ease working with functional interfaces.
+Especially interesting is the `Traversing` interface that shows a pattern to `null`-safe traversal through graph structures (this should interest all JSON lovers).

 ## Examples ##